senorshaun/homebridge-radiora2/README.md

 Each entry in the array groups have the following
   - name: (required) the name of the accessory
-  - id: (required) the integration ID of that accessory
+  - id: (required) the integration ID of that accessory EXCEPT FOR OCCUPANCY SENSORS.
+USE THE ROOM ID WHEN SETTING UP OCCUPANCY SENSORS.
+LUTRON REPORTS THE WHOLE ROOM AS CHANGING STATE WHEN ANY ONE ACCESSORY DOES SO YOU DON'T HAVE TO ADD EACH ONE SEPERATELY
   - serial: (optional) for description, default: <id>
   - model: (optional) for description, default: <accessory type>